JKC-Codes/eleventy-plugin-time-to-read/README.md

 - Default: 1
 - Accepts: Number between 1 and 21 inclusive

 The minimum number of digits to display.
-Will pad with 0 if not met.
-E.g. '01 minute', '07 minutes'
+Will pad with 0 if not met, for example:

+- 2 = 01 minute
+- 3 = 001 minutes

 ## Examples